ulfurinn/wongi-engine/content/docs/matchers.md

 ## Aggregates

-Aggregates calculate a value across all matching tokens and pass it forward.
+Aggregates calculate a value across all matching result sets and pass it forward.
 They all have the same base form:

 ```ruby
 aggregate :NewVar, over: :Var, map: ->(token) { ... }, using: ->(values) { ... }, partition: [:Var1, :Var2, ...]